Kodai Iida: OKC Energy FC

 Iida signed with OKC Energy FC of the USL Championship in December 2019.
-He is the first Asian-born player signed by Energy FC.
+He was the first Asian-born player signed by Energy FC.

 RANS Nusantara

 In May 2022, Iida signed for Liga 1 club RANS Nusantara following their promotion to the top tier of Indonesian football.

+Sheikh Russel KC

+In August 2023, Iida joined Sheikh Russel KC in the Bangladesh Premier League.